iservices/flux-base/README.md

 ```
 As you can see, this class extends Flux.View which in turn extends React.Component which means all of your views will be React.Components and will behave the same way, such as how the render function is used.
 The only thing this class expects is a property named questions which will contain a collection of question objects.
-Each question gets rendered into it's own div element that displays the question subject and body.
+Each question gets rendered into its own div element that displays the question subject and body.
 Now that I've defined the view for displaying questions I'll define the view for adding questions in a file named `QuestionAddView.jsx`:
 ```JSX
 import Flux from 'flux-base';